BillNace/18341_P5_USB/README.md

 etc.  The host responds with a **NAK** and the device tries again, up to 7 times.
 Hopefully, that data finally gets through and the host sends an ACK.
 However, if it tries and fails 7 times, the whole transaction is cancelled.
 On the right, nothing is received.
-After 255 clock periods, the host times out and sends a **NAK**.
+After 255 clock periods as measured from when the first cycle at the end of the last packet sent until a couple of cycles after the NAK packet is entirely recived (with a bit of wiggle room), the host times out and sends a **NAK**.
 At this point, the device should send another **DATA0** packet.
 If the timeout occurs 7 times, then the whole transaction is cancelled.
 The errors of different types do not add up, so if you have 4 timeouts, then 3 corrupt packets, and then the correct packet, the transaction should still proceed.